salimnamvar/SR-RFC/doc/TASK.md

 - sequence_id: An arbitrary identifier for each RNA sequence.
 - **sequence**: Describes the RNA sequence as a string of `A`, `C`, `G`, and `U`.
 - **experiment_type**: Specifies whether the experiment used `DMS_MaP` or `2A3_MaP` for chemical mapping.
-- dataset_name: The name of the high throughput sequencing dataset from which the reactivity profile was extracted.
+- dataset_name: The name of the high throughput sequencing [test_sequences.csv](..%2F..%2F..%2Fdata%2Ftest_sequences.csv)dataset from which the reactivity profile was extracted.
 - reads: Number of reads in the high throughput sequencing experiment assigned to the RNA sequence.
     - The number of reads is important because it can provide information about the abundance of the RNA sequence in the sample.
 Generally, a higher number of reads for an RNA sequence suggests that it is more abundant in the sample.